zussel/dipp/README.md

 ### Service types

-A service can be bound by now in three different ways:
+A service can be bound by now in four different ways:

 - in transient scope (every inject leads to a new instance)
 - in singleton scope (every inject leads to the same instance)
 - as a given instance (every inject leads to the provided instance)
+- in singleton per thread scope (every inject leads to the same instance with current thread)

 ### Named services